wgjm1986/FIN657/README.md

 (5) Look for the browser window that opens up.
 If one does not open automatically, find the URL that appears in the output of the above command, and paste it into a browser window.

-(6) Navigate to the file that you want and click once to open!
+(6) Navigate to the file that you want and click once to open.

 (7) When finished, you can close this file and use the earlier tab to navigate to a different one if desired.